-The requirements of this policy were observed as much as possible during the EIA study.
-The consulting team engaged several stakeholders during project impact evaluation and those consulted included the KWS, WRMA, KFS and Nature Kenya among others.
-This policy was not triggered by the proposed project as the project area has no protected forest and wildlife conservation areas.
-Despite this, the line shall traverse several areas with swamps, rivers and streams though the field visits indicated that the project impact on them will be minimal.
+The requirements of this policy were observed as much as possible during the EIA.
+The consulting team engaged several stakeholders in the study impact evaluation this included the KWS, WRMA, KFS, Nature kenya among others.
+This policy is triggered by the proposed project as the project area has wildlife conservation areas along the River Yala and aquatic habitats on the same river and on River Nzoia.
+The line shall also traverse several areas with springs, rivers and streams though the field visits indicated that the project impact on them will be minimal.
 This is because it was seen that the lines will traverse over the wetlands and the proponent has proposed not to install pylons on the wetlands riparian.
-The wetland like the Karara Swamp in Mois Bridge is located about 900m away from the area earmarked for the installation of the power transmission line.